Roger Briggs (b. 1952, Florence, Alabama) is an American composer and conductor.

 He accepted the artistic director post with the Whatcom Symphony Orchestra in 1996.
 He immediately established the Whatcom Symphony Chamber Orchestra, and later founded the Music by American Composers Commissioning Series and the Chamber Music NOW! program.
 He has also helped establish an impressive orchestral/educational outreach program in the Bellingham area.

 His compositions continue to receive international acclaim.
 In 2005 he received the prestigious Lieberson Award from the American Academy of Arts and Letters.
 His conducting career has also receive national and international attention as well.
 He has conducted and recorded with the London Symphony Orchestra, the Czech Radio Orchestra, the Prague Symphony Orchestra, and the South Bend Symphony.

-Dr. Briggs remains Professor of Composition at Western Washington University where he serves as coordinator of the Composition Program.
-He remains the Artistic Director of the Whatcom Symphony Orchestra in Bellingham, Washington.
+Dr. Briggs is professor of composition emeritus at Western Washington University where he served as coordinator of the Composition Program.
+He is also the conductor emeritus of the Whatcom Symphony Orchestra in Bellingham, Washington.